blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 Hold piece against West wall.
 Command secret door to open.
 ```
-Against the West wall is a pit trap dug by cultists.
+Against the West wall is a pit trap dug by cultists, 1d6 piercing damage on
+falling.
+Inside the Pit trap there is an opening for a tunnel just wide enough
+to crawl through on one's hands and knees.
+Roughly every minute, a swarm of
+leech crawlers will surface from the hole and attack.
+This leads deep
+underground to room 22.
+Clearing 22 stops further leech crawler swarms.

 Exits:
 - North: Passage caved in, requires 4 DC 15 STR checks to clear